HXlilith369/Bi-CMAC/README.md

 # Bi-CMAC
 This repository contains the code for Bi-directional Cross-Modal Sentiment Analysis (BCMSA), which integrates gated fusion and supervised contrastive learning to enhance multimodal sentiment recognition.

-We release two code versions: an original ipynb notebook that preserves traces of early experiments (including some repetition and verbosity) for learning purposes, and a project version that has been cleaned up and refactored for reproducibility and extension.The project version repository will be made publicly available soon.
+1.We release two code versions: an original ipynb notebook that preserves traces of early experiments (including some repetition and verbosity) for learning purposes, and a project version that has been cleaned up and refactored for reproducibility and extension.The project version repository will be made publicly available soon.

-Some code in this project was accelerated with the assistance of AI and subsequently verified and/or modified by the authors, who also take responsibility for any potential errors.
+2.Some code in this project was accelerated with the assistance of AI and subsequently verified and/or modified by the authors, who also take responsibility for any potential errors.
 Some comments were modified with AI support as part of discussions between the authors and the AI.AI suggested adding a seed fixer in the DataLoader, but we have not adopted it for now.
 The reason is that in JupyterLab we need to run multiple seeds, and fixing the seed would require repeatedly reloading the data, which could potentially cause the kernel to crash.

-The data for testing is shared on Baidu Cloud.
+3.The data for testing is shared on Baidu Cloud.
 Link: https://pan.baidu.com/s/1-XspU7kMl0BQyAIK70xxaA Extraction code: dqy7
 -- Shared by Baidu Cloud Super Member V6.

-1.Resource Utilization Statement
+4.Resource Utilization Statement
 Our main and ablation experiments were conducted on H20-NVLink (96GB) GPUs.
 Due to the high computational cost, we report results from relatively strong runs.
 However, we observed that the performance variance under the same parameter settings was not significant.

-2.For binary classification, when class 0 is excluded we recommend disabling the class-imbalance weighting module; for binary classification including class 0 and for the seven-class setting, we enable this module to mitigate label-distribution imbalance.
+5.For binary classification, when class 0 is excluded we recommend disabling the class-imbalance weighting module; for binary classification including class 0 and for the seven-class setting, we enable this module to mitigate label-distribution imbalance.

-3.The key hyperparameters are as follows.
+6.The key hyperparameters are as follows.
 During training, we adopt early stopping to avoid overfitting, and always save the checkpoint that achieves the best validation performance.
 All reported results are based on this best model selection.